- Home

 You’ll have an investment that could improve your quality of life if you are able to use it occasionally, and also provide you extra income.

-Furnished holiday lets typically provide greater income than buy to let property investments, although this income is often seasonal.
-Depending on their location, you can often charge per week the same as the amount you’d receive in rent per month from a buy to let property.
+Furnished holiday lets typically provide greater income than buy to let property investments, although this income is often seasonal, and there may be lengthy periods when the property is sitting empty.
+That said, depending on the property’s location, you can often charge per week the same as the amount you’d receive in rent per month from a buy to let property.

 Read more about this kind of investment in our article Holiday let or buy to let: which is better?